Killing of Zachary Hammond

 The killing of Zachary Hammond occurred on July 26, 2015, in Seneca, South Carolina.
 Hammond, age 19, was shot in his car during an undercover narcotics operation that targeted his passenger.
-Hammond, who was unarmed, was shot twice by 32-year-old police lieutenant Mark Tiller.
+Hammond, unarmed, was shot twice by 32-year-old police lieutenant Mark Tiller.

 Hammond's death was being investigated by the U.S. Department of Justice Civil Rights Division, Federal Bureau of Investigation (FBI), the U.S. Attorney for South Carolina, and the South Carolina Law Enforcement Division (SLED).
 SLED completed its investigation on August 31, turning its findings over to 10th Circuit Solicitor Chrissy Adams who, eight weeks later, declined to bring criminal charges against Tiller.
 On October 27, the dashcam video of the shooting was released.

 Backgrounds

 Zachary Hammond

 Zachary Richard Thomas Hammond (May 5, 1996 – July 26, 2015), son of Paul and Angie Hammond, was a 19-year-old white male.
 He was born in Greenville, South Carolina, and graduated from Seneca High School in 2014.
 Hammond had used cannabis recreationally and was driving under the influence of cocaine when he died.
 Previous text messages revealed a prior unwillingness to submit to law enforcement authority, and he had previously run through several police checkpoints in order to evade arrest, but charges were never filed in those cases.